chuckcscccl/rustlr/chapter6.md

 ```
 in place of `auto`, which enables the generation of bump-allocated ASTs.
 **It is also necessary to place `bumpalo = "3"` in your crate dependencies**
 (in Cargo.toml).
-Although user code need to reference the crate directly,
+Although user code do not need to reference the crate
-the generated parser code does.
+directly, the generated parser code does.

 The disadvantage of bumpalo is that it bipasses some of the memory
 safety checks of Rust.
 Bump-allocation is not recommended if frequent
 changes are made to the allocated structures.
 They are appropriate if
-the ASTs remain relatively stable once created, with few changes if
+the AST remains relatively stable once created, with few changes if
 any, until the entire structure can be dropped.

 The advantage of bump-allocation, besides an increase in speed, is